NoSleepTillLambos/TheNaughtySailor/README.md

 ### Project Description

-<p align="center">**Naughty sailor is based off one of my favourite cocktails, it allows users to vote on certain drinks and enter into competitions where they can face off and determine the best mixologist around**</p>
+**Naughty sailor is based off one of my favourite cocktails, it allows users to vote on certain drinks and enter into competitions where they can face off and determine the best mixologist around**

 ### Built With